enmanuelsabarua/admin-dashboard/README.md

 # admin-dashboard
-This is an admin dashboard design made with grid and some felxbox.
+This is an admin dashboard design made with grid.